alexperlop/inditex-fronted/README.md

 # inditex-fronted

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Webpack configuration

+This project was ejected from Create React App to allow for custom Webpack configuration.
+The configuration is located in the `config/webpack.config.js` file.

 ## Available Scripts